NickyFrs/hma-bds/README.md

 more personalized tutoring, dependent on the needs of the student at an affordable or competing price, for all ages.

-Upon looking at various websites on the internet I found that most use a clear layout to showcase theirs services with some using the colors their logos as base to convey their information, some others use a mixture.
+Upon looking at various websites on the internet, I found that most use a clear layout to showcase their services with some using the colour scheme of their logos as base to convey their information, while others use a mixture.

-The plan is to use a 3 color palette that is inline with the brand and at the same time with a layout that looks professional, clean and not cluster.
+The plan is to use a three colour palette that is in line with the brand with a layout that looks professional, clean and not clustered.

 ## Design

 ### Logo
 ---
-I will not be creating a logo since the school have one already.
-I will be working on the bases of the logo provided.
+I will not be creating a logo since the school has one already.
+I will be working on the basis of the logo provided.

-The logo has the school name (Hope Music Academy) with the "Hope" as the center stage and the treble clef replacing the "o" for Hope.
-It uses a green and black colours with some white lines.
-The background of the logo can be transparent but it seems to show better against a white back ground.
+The logo has the school name (Hope Music Academy) with the "Hope" as the center stage and the treble clef replacing the "o" in Hope.
+It uses green and black colours with some white lines.
+The background of the logo can be transparent but it seems to present better against a white back ground.

-Since is a music school the logo seems appropriate for the intention and I will not suggest any changes, but will recommend to show the logo with a white back ground as much as possible.
+Since it is for a music school, the logo seems appropriate for the intention and I will not suggest any changes, but will recommend to show the logo with a white background as much as possible.

 ### Colour Palette
 ---
-From the small marketing research I did, I realized that there isn't a specific color associated with music teaching, therefore I will use color inline with the logo (green and black specifically) for continuity and consistency.
+From the small marketing research I did, I realized that there was not a specific colour associated with music tuition, therefore I will use the colours in line with the logo (green and black specifically) for continuity and consistency.

-I will be using a total of four colors palette on the website:
+I will be using a total of four colour palettes on the website:

 - #232323 (dark - Black/Dark brown)
 - #399E5A (Green - ligther shade)